stephband/scribe/README.md

 ### Sequences

 Sequences are described in the `"sequences"` array, and sequence events refer to them by id.
 Child sequences have the same structure as parent sequences.
-They are arbitrarily nestable.
-Sequence events may refer their own sequences or to any of the sequences found in their parents.
+Sequence events may refer their own sequences or to any sequence found in their parents.
+Sequences are arbitrarily nestable.

-Scribe considers the top-level sequence to describe musical structure.
-Meter and key events from nested sequences are ignored.
+Scribe considers the top-level sequence to describe musical structure by convention.
+In the example above the top-level sequence contains the key, meter and musical sections as `"sequence"` events.

 <!--